broadinstitute/cell-health/1.generate-profiles/README.md

 ## Processing cell health readouts

 We also normalize the output cell health readouts from the Cell Health assay.
-We simply take the z-score across all samples.
+We simply take the z-score across features.

 ## Generating consensus signatures